Derric01/Recipe_Mobile_App/README.md

 - ❤️ Personalized Favorites Collection
 - ⚡ Modern Tech Stack: React Native + Express + PostgreSQL + Expo
 - 🌈 Beautiful UI with Multiple Color Themes
-- 🆓 Open Source and Free to Use
+- 🆓 Open Source and Free to use

----

-## 📱 Screenshots & Demo

 The app features a completely redesigned UI with:
 - Modern card-based design